marvijo-code/entelect-2025-Zooscape/bot-analysis/aa-improve-bot-README.md

 7. **Restart API**: `./start-api.ps1 -Force`
 8. **Verify fix**: Run the specific test to confirm the change works

+- after analysis don't ask questions like, "Would you like me to proceed with implementing these fixes?", always proceed to implement weight fixes to make the bot better

+- ALWAYS RUN ALL tests after adding tests to make sure that all tests still pass

 ## File Index

 | File | Purpose |